kamyargerami/matrix-docker/README.md

 enable_registration_without_verification: true
 ```

-Run the `docker-compose restart` to apply the new setting.

 If you need to have email verification enabled or a captcha on registration, you can read the link below:

 https://matrix-org.github.io/synapse/latest/usage/configuration/config_documentation.html#registration

+---

-# Configure the Element to use your homeserver address by default
+11. Configure the Element to use your homeserver address by default

 Element uses matrix.org as default homeserver, if you are not able to access matrix.org , the element shows white screen and it loads after 60 seconds.